 - Keep your right foot bent slightly forward and your left foot bent slightly backward.

 - Feed the ball forwards.

 - Get back to your ready stance by making quick jumps with your right foot.

-When executing forehand and backhand drives, it is best to put weight on your left toe, as in, push your left foot to the ground and make the quick jump with your right foot both when moving forward and backward.
+When executing forehand and backhand drives, put weight on your left toe, push your left foot to the ground, and make the quick jump with your right foot both when moving forward and backward.

 Move laterally (side to side) between the above steps when practicing the in and out or forward and backward footwork pattern.
 Always return to the center of gravity of your feet by making quick and small jumps.

 4. Table Tennis Crossover or Crosscourt Footwork Pattern